nullablepointer/aspectratio/README.md

 # Aspect Ratio
 A Minecraft mod that allows players to edit the game's aspect ratio.
-The mod adds a simple GUI screen powered by [YACL](https://modrinth.com/mod/yacl), letting you easily adjust a multiplier for the game's aspect ratio.
+The mod adds a simple GUI screen powered by [YACL](https://modrinth.com/mod/yacl), where you can either adjust a multiplier or set a fixed ratio e.g 4:3.

-**Please note** that this mod does not modify the player's view model.
-Please use separate mods for that.
+**Note:** This mod **only** modifies the world rendering.

+It does **not** change the aspect ratio of the viewmodel, HUD, or menus.
+For those, please use separate mods.